wilblack/lilybot/README.md

 #### Hardware
 * 1 GrovePi
 * 1 Grove Temperature and Humidity Pro plugged into port D4 on the GrovePi.
+* 1 Grove Light Sensor plugged into port A2 on the GrovePi.

 ### Magic Mushroom
 An LED Strip web app that comes with serveral preset colors and light patterns.
 Demo URL